 9. Weakened Immunity

-Excess alcohol can also weaken the immune system.
-This makes it much more likely for alcoholics to contract diseases like pneumonia and tuberculosis than those who don’t drink.
+Excess alcohol can also weaken the immune system which makes it much more likely for alcoholics to contract diseases like pneumonia and tuberculosis than those who don’t drink.

 When Does Drinking Become a Problem?

-Many adults can drink in moderation.
-This means up to two drinks a day for men and one drink a day for women.
+Many adults can drink in moderation, meaning up to two drinks a day for men and one drink a day for women.

 - Being unable to stop drinking or control alcohol intake despite trying